-- Used to treat complex disease states, although we are seeing specialty drugs be used to treat more common conditions
+• Used to treat complex disease states, although they are increasingly used in more common conditions.

-- Varied dosage forms including oral, self-injectable or infused medications
+• Varied dosage forms may include oral, self-injectable or infused medications.

-Additionally, many specialty drugs are used by a small subset of patients with complex, rare diseases.
-Because of the small patient populations who will use them, there is less competition to bring these drugs to market — another reason there are high costs associated with specialty drugs.
+Additionally, many specialty drugs are used by a small subset of patients with rare diseases.
+Because of the small patient populations who will use them, there is less competition to bring these drugs to market — another reason there are higher costs associated with specialty drugs.

 Examples of conditions treated with specialty drugs